 Dr Ordovas' major research interests focus on the genetic factors predisposing to cardiovascular disease and their interaction with the environment and behavioral factors with special emphasis on diet.
 He has participated in the Framingham Heart Study for over 20 years and is carrying out multiple cross-cultural studies to determine cardiovascular risk in different populations around the world, with special interest in the Asian Pacific and the Mediterranean regions.

-E. Shyong Tai
+E Shyong Tai

 Dr Tai's major research interests revolve around diabetes mellitus, dyslipidemia and their relations with atherosclerotic disease.
 He is involved in several large studies examining the role of genetic and environmental factors and their interactions in the pathogenesis of these chronic disorders.
 He is also involved in more traditional epidemiology and has been instrumental in defining the burden of disease associated with diabetes and its associated traits in the Asia Pacific region.
-Finally, he is involved in several clinical trials that examine the effects of various treatments on the modulation of cardiovascular risk factors.

-Dr Tai has published over 70 articles in peer reviewed journals, including several reviews.
+Dr Tai has published over 100 articles in peer reviewed journals, including several reviews.
 He speaks regularly at international and regional congresses on the diagnosis, treatment and the pathogenesis of diabetes, dyslipidemia and other metabolic traits.
-Dr Tai serves on the editorial boards of Atheroslerosis and is a frequent reviewer for several other journals for manuscripts related to dyslipidemia and atherosclerosis.
+Dr Tai serves on the editorial boards of Atherosclerosis and is a frequent reviewer for several other journals for manuscripts related to dyslipidemia and atherosclerosis.
 Furthermore, over the past several years, Dr Tai has served on the committees that write the clinical practice guidelines for the Ministry of Health in the areas lipids, diabetes mellitus and obesity.